-Recent research commissioned by Union Gas updated deemed savings for the but did not address the 0.64GPM unit.

-1.24GPM pre-rinse spray valve and deemed savings for the newer 0.64GPM unit.
+Recent research commissioned by Union Gas updated deemed savings for the 1.24GPM pre-rinse spray valve and deemed savings for the newer 0.64GPM unit.
+The Navigant Final Report recommended the updated values for the 1.24GPM unit but did not address the 0.64GPM unit.